mattialancellotti/PasswdManager/README.md

 ## PasswdManager - ezpass
 ### Introduction
-This objective of this project is to develop an ease to use password manager for personal use.
-Previously this project was a password generator, that's why this program can also generate passwords whit different characteristics.
+This objective of this project is to develop an easy to use password manager for personal use.
+Previously this project was a password generator, that's why this program can also generate passwords whith different characteristics.

 ### Libraries
 + libsodium